dengemann/mne-python-intro/source/index.rst

 What else can you do?
 =====================

+    - plot and analyze connectivity in sensor and source space
+	- plot time frequency representations for all channels on sensor layout
+	- plot time epochs images for all channels on sensor layout to visualize cross-trial response dynamics
+    - decompose and automatically identify latent sources using ICA
+    - sensor space analyses in ICA space
     - morph stc from one brain to another for group studies
+	- interactively visualize source estimates
     - estimate power in the source space
     - estimate noise covariance matrix from Raw and Epochs
     - detect heart beat QRS component